 A Bill to provide for the prohibition of the use of professional plant protection products by local authorities and other public authorities for amenity purposes; to require the Secretary of State to publish guidance in connection with that prohibition; and for connected purposes.

-This Bill would stop local authorities and other public bodies from using professional plant protection products in public spaces for amenity purposes, such as parks and streets.
-It requires the Secretary of State to publish guidance on how the prohibition should operate, and it includes related or connected purposes.
+The Plant Protection Products (Prohibition on Public Sector Use) Bill would ban local authorities and other public bodies from using professional plant protection products for amenity purposes, such as maintaining parks and other public spaces.
+It would also require the Secretary of State to publish guidance on how to implement the ban.
+The bill is sponsored by Siân Berry of the Green Party and is currently at the 2nd reading in the House of Commons.

 Generated 21 February 2026